Craniopagus twins

-Craniopagus twins are conjoined twins that are fused at the cranium.
-The union may occur on any portion of the cranium, but does not primarily involve either the face or the foramen magnum; their brains are usually separate, but they may share some brain tissue.
+Craniopagus twins are conjoined twins who are fused at the skull.
+The union may occur on any portion of the cranium, but does not primarily involve either the face or the foramen magnum; the two brains are usually separate, but they may share some brain tissue.
 Conjoined twins are genetically identical and always share the same sex.
-The thorax and abdomen are separate and each twin has its own umbilicus and umbilical cord.
+The thorax and abdomen are separate and each twin has their own umbilicus and umbilical cord.